GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 Skipping this step may result in your extension being rejected for [repetitive content][spam-policy].
 {% endAside %}

-Now that your beta version is clearly labeled, you can either distribute it to specified email addresses, to members of a Google group or share it as a direct link.
+Now that your beta version is clearly labeled, you can either distribute it to specified email addresses, to members of a Google group, or share it as a direct link.

 ### Distribute to testers by email {: #dist-email }